-Targeted Specifications
+2.10 Targeted Specifications

-Contractor and design consultants should adhere to the followings:
+Contractor and design consultants should adhere to the following:

-- Provide sustainable development policy, overview of practices, procedures and approach.
-Contractor should include project targets, key performance indicators and detail site environmental management tools. - Provide a Site Waste Management Plan, how they minimize waste and valuable resources are not disposed of in landfills and most waste is sorted at all stages during a construction project. - Undertake microclimate analysis and consider exposure of public space to wind, sun and rain, creating space for shelter as well as sun.
-This can ensure the quality and usability of external spaces is in line with best practice and we will optimize space use. - Demonstrate how they will protect existing ecological features on the site.
+- a) Provide sustainable development policy, overview of practices, procedures and approach.
+Contractor should include project targets, key performance indicators and detail site environmental management tools. - b) Provide a Site Waste Management Plan, how they minimize waste and valuable resources are not disposed of in landfills and most waste is sorted at all stages during a construction project.
+Achieve 60% recycling level of construction and demolition waste to be in line with BEAM Plus requirements. - c) Undertake microclimate analysis and consider exposure of public space to wind, sun and rain, creating space for shelter as well as sun.
+This can ensure the quality and usability of external spaces is in line with best practice and we will optimize space use. - d) Demonstrate how they will protect existing ecological features on the site.
 Measures such as use of surface water, native and edible planting, avoidance of polluting treatments and materials, avoid need for irrigation.
 Design team to show evidence of how plants and trees are used as part of a wider ecological strategy including solar shading and water processing and retention.
-There are a range of opportunities to integrate natural environment with overall building ecology providing amenity and environmental benefits. - Provide robust solutions for management and creative use of rain water.
+There are a range of opportunities to integrate natural environment with overall building ecology providing amenity and environmental benefits. - e) Provide robust solutions for management and creative use of rainwater.
 Surface run-off can be used for water landscape and to aid sewage management through dilution.
-Slow surface run-off of rainwater can maintain cost effectiveness to use it as a resource. - Demonstrate meter placement by occupancy and tenancy.
+Slow surface run-off of rainwater can maintain cost effectiveness to use it as a resource. - f) Demonstrate meter placement by occupancy and tenancy.
 Data transfer and communications must be addressed.
 Sub-metering is a vital part of energy monitoring and targeting.
-It helps determine the specific consumption of different building services enabling facility managers to make informed decisions about performance and energy efficiency. - Incorporate option appraisal and proactive pursuit of best value options for renewable contribution.
+It helps determine the specific consumption of different building services enabling facility managers to make informed decisions about performance and energy efficiency. - g) Incorporate option appraisal and proactive pursuit of best value options for renewable contribution.

-Key contacts and Questions
+Key Contacts and Questions